kohanyirobert/dotnet-authn/README.md

 - This time instead of basic authentication uses cookie-based authentication, [based on this tutorial](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-7.0)

-    - Since [ASP.NET Core 7](https://en.wikipedia.org/wiki/ASP.NET_Core) (I’m not sure whether .NET and ASP.NET Core is versioned _together_ or not) there’s no need to specify _CookieAuthenticationDefaults_ for the first call to _AddAuthentication_, if there’s only one auth scheme registered it’ll be the default
+    - Since [ASP.NET Core 7](https://en.wikipedia.org/wiki/ASP.NET_Core) (I'm not sure whether .NET and ASP.NET Core is versioned _together_ or not) there's no need to specify _CookieAuthenticationDefaults_ for the first call to _AddAuthentication_, if there's only one auth scheme registered it'll be the default

 - Only the Login page is implemented, the following are _not_

     - Proper handling of _ReturnUrl_ - redirect always to the _Home_ page on success
-    - When access is denied (user accessing admin content) there’s a 404 page instead
+    - When access is denied (user accessing admin content) there's a 404 page instead
     - _Logout is handled with GET, but should be POST instead in an ideal scenario - also the Logout link is always visible_

 #### WebApplication5 = API

-- I didn’t create this example yet, but I would create the same project as with _WebApplication2_ and then configure the cookie-based authentication from _WebApplication4_
+- I didn't create this example yet, but I would create the same project as with _WebApplication2_ and then configure the cookie-based authentication from _WebApplication4_
-- This is not terribly useful or complicated, maybe some other time (as here we have no “login mechanism” by default as with basic authentication”, this would have to be tested with _curl_ or similar)
+- This is not terribly useful or complicated, maybe some other time (as here we have no "login mechanism" by default as with basic authentication", this would have to be tested with _curl_ or similar)

 #### WebApplication6 = API + React